radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 >[!note]
 >When the Optimize Linked Attribute setting is enabled, the backlink attribute is always returned to clients even when not requested unless Hide Operational Attributes is enabled in RadiantOne (in which case isMemberOf is only returned when a client explicitly requests it).
 For details on the Hide Operational Attributes setting, please see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide-rebuild/01-introduction).

-If the back link attribute location and forward link attribute location in the Linked Attributes setting is a RadiantOne Universal Directory store, the computation of the references can be optimized in order to return client requests for the back link attribute(s) at high speed.
+If the back link attribute location and forward link attribute location in the Linked Attributes setting is a RadiantOne Directory, the computation of the references can be optimized in order to return client requests for the back link attribute(s) at high speed.
 To enable this optimization, follow the steps below.

 It is assumed you have configured the Linked Attribute Special Attributes Handling.
 If you have not, please do so prior to continuing with the steps below.

-1. Select the Optimize Linked Attribute option on the Properties tab for the selected RadiantOne Universal Directory store on the Main Control Panel -> Directory Namespace tab.
+1. Select the Optimize Linked Attribute option on the Properties tab for the selected RadiantOne Directory on the Main Control Panel -> Directory Namespace tab.
 2. Click **Save**.
 3. Click **Re-build Index**.

 >[!warning]
->If your users and groups are in RadiantOne Universal Directory stores, and you enable the Optimize Linked Attribute setting, and must support nested groups, only one Target Base DN location and Source Base DN location per RadiantOne Universal Directory store is supported.
+>If your users and groups are in a RadiantOne Directory, and you enable the Optimize Linked Attribute setting, and must support nested groups, only one Target Base DN location and Source Base DN location per RadiantOne Directory store is supported.
 For example, in the Linked Attribute Special Attribute Handling, having a Target Base DN location configured for ou=people1,dc=myhdap and ou=people2,dc=myhdap (both in the same dc=myhdap store) is not supported.
 In this case, you should configure a single location as dc=myhdap as a shared parent for both containers.

 ### Enable Changelog